 In recognition and acknowledgment of the wide variety of skills and specialties of ASDP members, members voted to change the organization's name to Association of Sewing and Design Professionals, Inc., effective January 1, 2008.
 The PACC Standards were renamed to the ASDP Standards of Quality for Custom Clothing.

-In 2008, the Association launched a Master Certification Program.
-Over 20 years in the making, this voluntary program was developed to ensure a well-rounded and balanced set of skills in those who participate.
-The program is also open to non-members.
-As of mid 2014, MSDP has awarded four participants, all Formal members of ASDP, with their certification as Master Sewing and Design Professional, and one has also been awarded the first Master Alterations Specialist certificate as well.
+In 2008, the Association also launched a Certification Program.
+Over 20 years in the making, this testing program was developed to provide certification as Master Sewing and Design Professional or Master Alterations Specialist.
+The MSDP/MAS certification program is operated independently from ASDP to provide sewing professionals with prestigious credentials that validate their skills and expertise.
+Having a certification process in place is one of the main components of raising the perception of custom sewing as a skilled trade.
+The certification programs are also open to non-members.
+As of mid 2014, MSDP has awarded four participants, all Formal members of ASDP, with their certification as Master Sewing and Design Professional, and one has also been awarded the first Master Alterations Specialist certificate.

 In 2021, ASDP reached two milestones: celebrated 30 years as a non-profit organization completed paperwork for the first national affiliate with ASDP-BC to serve the needs of Canadian sewing professionals.